Treasure hunt in Le Marais (3-7 y.o.)

 Each treasure hunt package includes:

-– 2 spiral bound booklets, each with a custom-made map
+– one spiral-bound booklet with a custom-made map

 – an envelope with illustrated answers.